 BioRefinery is a hands-on exchange course which will run in Semester 1 (September-January) and Semester 2 (February - July) at the HAN BioCentre which is part of the School of Applied Biosciences and Chemistry of the HAN University of Applied Sciences.
 After having obtained the theoretical background, you will work on a real research project in the field of the biobased economy.

 The project you will participate in is run by HAN BioCentre in Nijmegen.
-HAN BioCentre is a contract research organization that works on actual projects from the field.
+HAN BioCentre is a contract research organization that works on actual projects from the field and collaborates actively with a broad range of companies.
 Your project will be based on one of the following fascinating lines of research:

 - Discovery and development of enzymes for the biobased economy.

 The topic you will work on is based on the availability of topic within the lines of research but also personal background and, if possible, preferences will be taken into account.
 For more information about the current projects of the HAN BioCentre, see email@example.com.

 Preliminary to the project, you will gain in-depth theoretical knowledge through lectures, assignments and self-study, and practical experience in the lab.
 During the project, you will be supervised by an experienced researcher.
 Students attend project meetings to gain experience in presenting and reporting.
 Depending on the number of students and current projects, you will team up with students of other disciplines.
 In this way, a team of a biological and chemical student works on the same project.